-The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children's learning in this vital curriculum area, as well as giving flexibility to allow for the inclusion of areas identified in the School Health Profile and our schools key values and vision.
+The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children's learning in this vital curriculum area.
 The overview of the programme can be seen on the school website.